 The data sets that are provided to the Stevens community by the Hanlon Financial Systems Laboratories are often quite valuable and, in some cases, security-sensitive.
-Among the ways of securing communication between the labs' servers and users' computers is SSH tunneling, which we believe is the most technically elegant way.
+Among the ways of securing communication between the labs' servers and users' computers is SSH tunneling, which is technically quite elegant but not very friendly to beginners.

-In this article, we will discuss how to use pgAdmin to access the databases with SSH tunnels because it is the most common choice for beginners to begin working with databases.
-We also recommend reading this page, which may help you better understand the mechanism of SSH tunneling, and how to use SSH tunnels for PostgreSQL in the command line.
+In this article, we will discuss how to use pgAdmin to access the databases with SSH tunnels. pgAdmin is a very common choice for beginners to work with PostgreSQL databases.
+We also recommend reading the page linked below, which may help you better understand the mechanism of SSH tunneling, and how to use SSH tunnels for PostgreSQL in the command line.

 Step 1: Request access to the PostgreSQL Server